jlemanski1/PlantTracker/Tracker/README.md

 	#define FIREBASE_PASSWORD "YOUR_FIREBASE_USER_PASSWORD"
 	#endif
 	```
+	Note: cloud function secrets (ie. api keys) are managed with [Secret Manager](https://firebase.google.com/docs/functions/config-env?gen=2nd#create-secret)
-4. Build the code & Flash it to your ESP32 (You can either use the Arduino IDE or PlatformIO in VSCode for this step)
+4. Build the code & Flash it to your ESP32 using PlatformIO